A form of Schwarz's lemma and a bound for the Kobayashi metric on convex domains: Introduction

-We must remark that, while the dependence on $r$ of the lower bound in $\eqref{E:improved_BG_lb}$ is a power\,---\,note how much this improves upon the expression \eqref{E:BGs_lower_bound}\,---\,the exponent can \emph{in general} be large.
-In Section~\ref{S:examples} we provide a simple example in which the dependence on $r$ of $\distance\big( \phi(\{ z \in D_1 \mid \distance(z,D^{\cmpl}_1) > r \}), D^{\cmpl}_2 \big)$, $\phi$ as in Theorem~\ref{T:main_theorem}, is a certain high power of $r$ that cannot be lowered.
+While the dependence on $r$ of the lower bound in $\eqref{E:improved_BG_lb}$ is a power\,---\,which improves upon the expression \eqref{E:BGs_lower_bound}\,---\,we reiterate that the exponent can \emph{in general} be large.
+In Section~\ref{S:examples} we give an example in which any exponent $\alpha$ for which the bound \eqref{E:improved_BG_lb} holds true can be no smaller than a certain large number that is determined by the geometry of $D_1$.
 Just as discussed in \cite{BG}, we may view Theorem~\ref{T:main_theorem} as a form of Schwarz's lemma for convex domains.

 Bernal-Gonz{\'a}lez's result relies upon a well-known estimate for the Carath{\'e}odory distance.
 This estimate actually holds true on any bounded domain, whereas it is possible to provide sharper estimates on bounded convex domains.
 This is at the heart of our improvement of Result~\ref{R:BGs_result}.
-It is more convenient to work with the Kobayashi distance (which coincides with the Carath{\'e}odory distance on bounded convex domains, but this is not relevant to our proof).
+It is more convenient to work with the Kobayashi distance.
 The improved estimate for the Kobayashi distance that we shall use is due to Mercer \cite{Mercer}---see Section~\ref{S:prel_lemmas} for details.
 Our use of Mercer's estimate is quite similar to its use recently in \cite{Zimmer,Bharali_Zimmer}.

 Before we move on to our second result, we need to introduce two pieces of notation: $D(a,r)$ will denote the open disk in $\C$ with centre $a$ and radius $r$, and $\dkoba_D(p,\bcdot)$ will denote the Kobayashi pseudo-metric of the domain $D \subseteq \C^n$ at the point $p \in D$.